 - Practice eating mindfully.
 When you are eating, eliminate distractions – put down your phone.
 With each mouthful, really notice what you are eating; how does it taste, is it hot or cold, what’s the texture like, and are you starting to get full?

-If you need support right now, call 020 8673 4545 or email email@example.com and the reception staff will book an appointment with one of our trained therapists specialising in eating disorders.
+If you need support right now, call 020 8673 4545 or email [email protected] and the Front of House team will book an appointment with one of our trained therapists specialising in eating disorders.
 We have centres in Clapham and Tooting.